 Anyway, as soon as I tasted those pumpkin cookies I knew I had to recreate a similar version for the blog.
 The goal was to make them soft (as most pumpkin cookies are) but with enough texture that the edges were still slightly crisp and chewy.

-I used a combination of whole grain oat flour, almond meal, and coconut sugar to make them gluten-free and refined sugar-free.
+I used a combination of whole grain oat flour, almond flour, and coconut sugar to make them gluten-free and refined sugar-free.
 But then I went and topped them with a vanilla maple glaze made from organic powdered sugar, so there’s that.

 If you want to avoid the glaze, I would recommend adding some dried fruit and nuts or substituting organic brown sugar to make them a little sweeter.
-The coconut sugar gives me them a subtle sweetness that might be not be noticeable enough for the average tastebuds.
+The coconut sugar gives me them a subtle sweetness that might be not be noticeable enough for the average tastebud.